 Tracy DiTolla received her BA in art history from William Paterson University, her MA in art history and her MFA in studio art from Montclair University.

-She currently resides in northern New Jersey and heads the art department at Warren County Community College.
-She exhibits her work throughout New Jersey and is a freelance writer for sites such as notwhatitis.com and The Art Story.
+She currently resides in northern New Jersey and chairs the art and graphic design departments at Warren County Community College.
+She exhibits her work throughout New Jersey.

 I am interested in the way that violent imagery and stories derived from Catholicism are taken in and reinterpreted in imaginative and domestic spaces.
 My work explores the effects of those images on the mind of a child through memories of my own childhood.
 Then I examine how I might look back upon those early interpretations as an adult and use them to reinvent Catholic rituals and icons.